 The Securities and Exchange Commission adopted rules that directly regulate portfolio compression for security-based swaps (SBS).
-Pursuant to Securities Exchange Act Rule 15Fi-4, each regulated SBS entity is required to establish, maintain, and follow written policies and procedures for periodically engaging in both bilateral and multilateral portfolio compression exercises, in each case when appropriate, with each counterparty that is also a regulated SBS entity.
-To the extent a regulated SBS entity transacts with a counterparty is not a regulated SBS entity, the regulated SBS entity's policies and procedures must provide for engaging in portfolio compression exercises when appropriate and only to the extent requested by the non-regulated SBS entity counterparty.
+Pursuant to Securities Exchange Act Rule 15Fi-4, each regulated SBS entity13 is required to establish, maintain, and follow written policies and procedures for periodically engaging in both bilateral and multilateral portfolio compression exercises, in each case when appropriate, with each counterparty that is also a regulated SBS entity.
+To the extent a regulated SBS entity transacts with a counterparty that is not a regulated SBS entity, the regulated SBS entity's policies and procedures shall provide for engaging in portfolio compression exercises when appropriate and to the extent requested by the non-regulated SBS entity counterparty.

-Additionally, a regulated SBS entity's policies and procedures should be tailored to the specific risks and operations of the entity and must address the evaluation of portfolio compression exercises that are initiated, offered, or sponsored by any third party.
+Additionally, a regulated SBS entity's policies and procedures should be tailored to the specific risks and operations of the entity and shall address, among other things, the evaluation of portfolio compression exercises that are initiated, offered, or sponsored by any third party.

 Providers of portfolio compression services may fall within the definition of a "clearing agency" under the Securities Exchange Act.
 In addition, entities that utilize PTRRS, such as broker-dealers and regulated SBS entities, are subject to recordkeeping, documentation, confirmation, financial responsibility and other requirements that may apply when such entities engage in PTRRS.
-In addition, whether or not a PTRRS provider would be subject to registration with, or directly regulated by the SEC, requires a facts and circumstances analysis.
+In addition, determining whether a PTRRS provider is subject to registration with, or directly regulated by, the SEC requires a facts and circumstances analysis.